leephilipx/license-plate-extraction/README.md

 ### Post-processing: Text Cleanup

 We use DeepText for text recognition, then perform text cleaning using Regex since license plates only contains alphanumeric capital characters (depending on region).
+- Eg. `B34.52s!` will be cleaned to `B3452S`

 <br>

 ### Results

-We also perform ensembling across different text recognition methods (DeepText, EasyOCR) and different images from the horizontal image alignment output.
+We also perform ensembling across different text recognition methods (DeepText, EasyOCR) and different images from the horizontal image alignment output, to see whether it improves prediction scores.
 The results reported are using the mean *Levenshtein distance* or *edit distance* across the entire dataset.

 | Image \ Model | DeepText | EasyOCR | Ensemble: DeepText + EasyOCR |